Ryegate in Caledonia County, Vermont — The American Northeast (New England)

 Erected 2007 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies Caledonia County Grammar School (approx. 4.3 miles away); Ben's Mill (approx. 4.8 miles away); Henry Stevens / Henry Stevens, Jr. (approx. 6½ miles away); The Comerford Development at Fifteen Mile Falls (approx. 7.4 miles away); Greenbank's Hollow (approx. 8.1 miles away); Moore Round Barn (approx. 8.3 miles away); Danville Civil War Memorial (approx. 10.2 miles away); Danville Veterans Memorial (approx. 10.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Town of Groton Civil War Memorial (approx. 4 miles away); Caledonia County Grammar School (approx. 4.3 miles away); Ben's Mill (approx. 4.8 miles away); William Scott (approx. 6.3 miles away); Henry Stevens / Henry Stevens, Jr. (approx. 6˝ miles away); The Comerford Development at Fifteen Mile Falls (approx. 7.4 miles away); Greenbank's Hollow (approx. 8.1 miles away); Moore Round Barn (approx. 8.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 413 times since then and 24 times this year.
+This page was last revised on January 25, 2020.
+It was originally submitted on October 4, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 700 times since then and 84 times this year.
 Photos: 1, 2, 3. submitted on October 4, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.